nic-gibson/noslogan/content/bread/pita.md

 This is transcribed from [Max Malkiel's Recipe on Youtube](https://www.youtube.com/watch?v=MzNv-MjLc-w)

-It makes 8 fluffy pitas
+It makes 8 fluffy pitas.
+I generally don't use the kitchen oven for these because the pizza oven makes great pitas.
+You can also use a pizza stone in a regular oven if you give it plenty of time to heat up.

 <!--more-->